propactive/propactive/README.md

     -PimplementationClass
         Description: Sets the location of your properties object.
         Example: "com.package.path.to.your.ApplicationProperties"
-        Default: "ApplicationProperties" (At the root of your project)
+        Default: "ApplicationProperties" (At the root of your project, without a package path.)
 ```

 ## Runtime Property Validation